Im-Rises/cMergeSortParallel/README.md

 The parallel merge sort using OpenMP is started with 4 threads.

+The output will explain some details about the execution of the algorithm.

+- The number of int in the array
+- The number of threads used (only for the parallel versions)
+- The CPU Time taken to sort the array
+- The Wall Time taken to sort the array
+- The sorted array (only if the array is small enough)

 ## Speed test

 The project is set up with some `bash` scripts to test the speed of the different algorithms.